An Equation of State for Turbulence in the Gross-Pitaevskii model

-In Fig.~\ref{figCompareToExp} we compare our calculations with the experimental measurements~\cite{Dogra:2023}.
+Here we give additional details for the comparison of our numerical results to the experimental data from~\cite{Dogra:2023}.
 As the cascade exponent $\gamma_0$ used to define $n_0$ is different in the two cases ($\gamma_0=3.5$ for our simulations and $\gamma_0=3.2$ in~\cite{Dogra:2023}), the comparison of $n_0$ depends (weakly) on $k$.
 To convert $n_0$ reported in~\cite{Dogra:2023} to our definition with $\gamma_0=3.5$, we use $k$ in the middle of the experimental cascade range and use $k$ at the edges of the range to assess the uncertainty of the experimental data due to this correction; we use this uncertainty as an error bar for experimental points.
 We also multiply the experimentally measured fluxes by $\alpha=1.3$ to account for the difference between $\epsilon$ and $\dot{N}\UD/V$.
-In Fig.~\ref{figCompareToExp}, the experimental data~\cite{Dogra:2023} is displayed as colored symbols, and our numerical results as gray symbols.
-The experimental data lie systematically above the numerical results.
-As already noted in~\cite{Dogra:2023}, the rescaling of the universal EoS with $na^3$ is incompatible with the universal GP model.
-However, we note that in the limit $n\rightarrow \infty$ and $na^3\rightarrow 0$ the GP model is expected to be a good description of the experimental setting and Fig.~\ref{figCompareToExp} shows that the experimental data appear to approach our numerical results for lower $na^3$.